slimwizard/record-collector/README.md

 Back-end (/server) uses Flask to serve a REST API.
 A user enters text into the front-end and clicks "Add".
 At this point the text is sent to the Flask server, which uses the value to construct a search within the Discogs website (https://www.discogs.com/).
 The album art and price of the first result is scraped using Beautiful Soup and returned back to the front-end, where it is presented to the user.

 **TO DO**:
+* Bind workspace contents to Docker container for easier development
+* Configure Flask to automatically restart upon code changes for easier development
 * Add user accounts so that users can save their collections, see the collections of others in order to initiate trades or    transactions (this of course may need to be broken out into a separate solution)
 * Be more intuitive about results that are returned (do not simply return the first result from the Discogs search)
 * Add error handling and proper HTTP Response codes